gymrek-lab/gymreklab.github.io/doc/Food.rst

 ~~~~~~~~~~~~~~~~~
 How should I pay?
 -----------------
 Do not use your own credit card!
 (Reimbursement requires Dorit to `register you on Concur <https://support.ucsd.edu/finance?id=kb_article_view&sysparm_article=KB0031969&sys_kb_id=dbdb7b3e1b183810506f64e8624bcbd8>`__.)
-Ask Melissa for the lab credit card info when you're ready to order.
-You can find her in `her office or you can call her office phone <https://gymreklab.com/contact.html>`_.
+Ask Dorit for the lab credit card info when you're ready to order.
+You can find her phone number on her profile in the CAST slack.
 If you can't get hold of her, contact Arya. **Make sure to submit a reimbursement request (see below) on behalf of the person who paid!**

 .. _food-loadingdock: